mp049/mp049/README.md

 ### Hi there 👋

-- 🔭 I’m a post-graduate MSc trainee building my research skills in developmental psychology
+- 🔭 I’m a post-graduate MSc trainee building my research skills in clinical developmental psychology
 - 🌱 Exploring data analysis methods and techniques
 - ⚡ I like big paintings
 ---